parkersruth/apple-mail-snoozer/README.md

-If you are determined to use the Apple Mail client but wish to Snooze emails, then you've come to the right place!
+If you use the Apple Mail client but wish to Snooze emails, then you've come to the right place!
 With these instructions, you can set up a keyboard shortcut to Snooze emails for an arbitrary number of days.